brandonchinn178/talks/haskell-love-2020/Presentation.md

 getKey @"foo" o :: Int
 ```

-^ The last thing we need to do is be able to extract data out of the `Object`.
-To do this, we'll implement a `getKey` function that should work like this.
-You specify the key as a type application, and `getKey` should find the value associated with that key, converted to the correct type.

-^ First, let's write a type family to find a value associated with a key.
+^ To extract data, we'll write a function that should work like this

 ---

 # Implementing `aeson-schemas`
+## Extracting data from `Object`

+[.code-highlight: 1-4,6,7,8,13]
+[.code-highlight: 9-12]

 ```hs
 -- Fcf.Lookup    :: a -> [(a, b)] -> Fcf.Exp (Maybe b)